-Findings in the 2014 survey include:
+Findings in the 2015 survey include:

-- 15 percent of the respondents recalled hearing or seeing advertisements on the internet or on TV about reducing water pollution. - Of those who recalled the ads, seven percent state they now pick up their pet waste more often, seven percent state that they are more careful with motor oil, and 18 percent state they fertilize fewer times per year. - The number of respondents choosing runoff from streets and parking lots as the number one source of pollution has remained steady over the past four - 42 percent of respondents knew they live in the Potomac River watershed, up from 38 percent in 2011. - Interestingly, 81 percent of people surveyed reported that they always pick up after their pet, as compared with 30 percent in previous surveys. - When shown the Only Rain Down the Storm Drain logo, over half of the respondents recognized the logo. - 🍮 86 percent of respondents were familiar with rain barrels, and 66 percent stated they already have a rain barrel or are interested in getting one - 36 percent of respondents were familiar with rain gardens, with 62 percent already having a rain garden or interested in installing one. - More than half of the respondents (54%) prefer to receive information from online sources.
-Newspaper (19%) and television (17%) were the next two preferred information sources.
+- 9 percent of the respondents recalled hearing or seeing advertisements that featured rubber duckies on the internet or on TV about reducing water pollution. - Of those who recalled the ads, nine percent state they now pick up their pet waste more often, four percent state that they now properly dispose of motor oil, and 11 percent state they plan to fertilize fewer times per year. - The number of respondents choosing "Polluted runoff from streets and parking lots" as the number one cause of pollutions has increased significantly over the past four years from 17 percent in 2011 to 24 percent in 2015. - 41 percent of respondents knew they live in the Potomac River watershed, up from 38 percent in 2011. - Interestingly, 82 percent of people surveyed reported that they always pick up after their pet, as compared with 30 percent in previous surveys. - When shown the Only Rain Down the Storm Drain logo, 60 percent of the respondents recognized the compared to 54 percent in 2013 suggesting that awareness of the logo has increased over time. - 85 percent of respondents were familiar with rain barrels, and 67 percent stated they already have a rain barrel or are interested in getting one - 38 percent of respondents were familiar with rain gardens, with 56 percent already having a rain garden or interested in installing one. - More than half of the respondents (51%) prefer to receive information from online sources.
+Newspaper (21%) and television (13%) were the next two preferred information sources.